In this video we provide information on the process of buying vehicles in Japan and exporting them.

 Step 2 Tell us what vehicle you are interested in and the preferences you have for it.
 We will then provide an estimate to the desired port of delivery.

-Step 3 To move forward on the vehicle you want, send a send a 60,000 Yen deposit to our PayPal account [email protected] (8% for bids over 1 million yen, max.
-600,000 yen), and we will search daily and translate the auction sheets of the vehicles meeting your requirements.
-The deposit can either be refunded (minus PayPal or bank fees), or be used toward your invoice after winning a vehicle.
+Step 3 To move forward on the vehicle you want, please send a deposit to our PayPal account via [email protected].
+60,000 yen covers a bid up to 1 million yen to win 1 vehicle.
+For bids over 1 million yen we require 8% of the intended max bid on file.
+We will translate the auction sheets and inspect the vehicles meeting your requirements.
+The deposit is applied to your winning invoice or can be refunded (minus transaction fees) at any time.

 Step 4 Before deciding to bid we can have additional professional third party inspections done on all vehicles to confirm they have been well-maintained and are in good overall condition.
 Additional pre-bidding photo service is also available at USS auction houses.